Robert John Kerr

 Robert John "R. J." Kerr (c.
 1943 – 8 November 1997), was a leading Northern Irish loyalist.
 He served as the commander of the Portadown battalion of the Ulster Defence Association's Mid-Ulster Brigade.
-Along with the Mid-Ulster Ulster Volunteer Force's brigadier Robin Jackson, Kerr was implicated in the killing of Catholic chemist William Strathearn.
+Along with the Mid-Ulster Ulster Volunteer Force's brigade commander Robin Jackson, Kerr was implicated in the killing of Catholic chemist William Strathearn.
 Royal Ulster Constabulary Special Patrol Group officers John Weir and Billy McCaughey named him as one of their accomplice; however, neither Kerr nor Jackson were questioned by police or brought before the court, for "reasons of operational strategy".
 Weir and McCaughey were convicted of Strathearn's killing.

 Kerr was alleged to have been a member of the Glenanne gang, in which Jackson was a key figure.
 This gang of loyalist extremists was a loose alliance of loyalist paramilitaries and rogue members of the security forces who carried out a series of sectarian attacks in south County Armagh in the 1970s against local Catholics.

 Kerr was killed in mysterious circumstances; his charred body was found near a burnt-out boat that had exploded as it was being towed on a trailer on the main Newry to Warrenpoint road.